robbertbloem/Crocodile/readme.txt

 1 - GOAL ETC

 Crocodile is an improved version of the croc scripts.
 Since croc was written a lot has changed and Crocodile is designed from the start to work with those changes.
 Most notable is the inclusion of a separate class to keep track of the array of measurements.
 In croc this was scattered around.
+These tools are part of PythonTools.
 The classes have also been reorganized.
 A lot of the deeper code (the actual calculations) has not been changed (at least, not too much).
 The changes mean that the scripts used until now are not compatible.